Thereโs a Catalan proverb that says:

 Much as we all wish that sales was a linear, straightforward process – the reality is somewhat different.

 But what do the numbers say?
-In summer 2020 we ran a survey of 212 sales and marketing professionals to understand how they use video to support their efforts…
+We ran a survey of 212 sales and marketing professionals to understand how they use video to support their efforts…

 Perhaps the best place to start is the extent to which audiences really love video, and prize it as a tool to learn about products.
 They also acknowledge that it plays a key role in their decision making-process…